Manishms18/Sports-expert-system-using-AI/README.md

 # Sports-Expert-system-using-AI
-Building sports expert system, a rule-based approach, using AI CLIPS language(invented by NASA) to recommend sports by answering questions
+Building sports expert system, a rule-based engine approach, using AI CLIPS language(invented by NASA) to recommend sports by answering questions

 ## Table of contents